Cosmic-crypto/chatbot-py/README.md

    - User patterns are converted into numerical features using **TF-IDF**

 3. **Intent Classification**
-   - A machine learning model (`LinearSVC`) is trained to classify input text into intents
+   - A machine learning model (`LogisitcRegression`) is trained to classify input text into intents

 4. **Training**
- - Uses joblib to train the `LinearSVC` model and `TF-IDF` vectorizer
+ - Uses joblib to train the `LogisticRegression` model and `TF-IDF` vectorizer
  - creates a model.plk and vectorizer.plk
  - You only have to run train.py once